-- IUPD and facilities/physical plant employees constantly look for and report problems with lighting, locks, security equipment, and for other public safety hazards as they perform their daily duties. - Formal surveys of exterior lighting on campus are conducted on a weekly basis.
-Members of the campus community are encouraged to report any exterior lighting deficiencies to IUPD.
-A comprehensive survey of all exterior lighting is conducted on a semi-annual basis. - Building managers check interior lighting regularly.
-Members of the campus community are encouraged to report any interior lighting deficiencies to the building manager, IUPD or Facilities Services. - Building managers check exterior doors and locking hardware regularly.
-Members of the campus community are encouraged to report any interior lighting deficiencies to the building manager, IUPD, or Facilities Services. - Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
+- IUPD and Campus Facilities Services employees constantly look for and report problems with lighting, locks, security equipment, and for other public safety hazards as they perform their daily duties. - Members of the campus community are encouraged to report any exterior lighting deficiencies to Campus Facilities Services.
+A comprehensive survey of all exterior lighting is conducted on a monthly basis. - Campus Facilities Services personnel check interior lighting regularly.
+Members of the campus community are encouraged to report any interior lighting deficiencies to Campus Facilities Services. - IUPD checks exterior doors and locking hardware regularly.
+Members of the campus community are encouraged to report any door or locking hardware deficiencies to the Campus Facilities Services. - Some exterior doors on campus are locked and secured each evening by IUPD personnel or by Campus Facilities Services personnel.
+Some exterior doors on campus are automatically locked electronically. - Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 IUPD regularly patrols campus and checks that pathways are well lit, and that other hazards are addressed.
-Report shrubs or trees that might create an unsafe area as well as poor lighting to Facilities Services. - IUPD reports malfunctioning lights and other unsafe physical conditions to Facilities Services for correction.
-Other members of the campus community are helpful when they report equipment problems to IUPD or facilities services/physical plant. - Environmental Health & Safety conducts safety inspections on all facilities including, but not limited to; laboratories, clinical areas, high hazard maintenance areas, construction sites, food service areas, swimming areas, AEDs, fall protection areas, etc. - · Campus buildings and grounds are patrolled regularly.
+Report shrubs or trees that might create an unsafe area as well as poor lighting Campus Facilities Services. - IUPD reports malfunctioning lights and other unsafe physical conditions to Campus Facilities Services for correction.
+Other members of the campus community are helpful when they report equipment problems to IUPD or Campus Facilities Services. - Environmental Health & Safety conducts safety inspections on all facilities including, but not limited to; laboratories, clinical areas, high hazard maintenance areas, construction sites, food service areas, swimming areas, AEDs, fall protection areas, etc. - Campus buildings and grounds are patrolled regularly. - Emergency telephones are surveyed on a regular basis for deficiencies.